 Survey on business confidence in the manufacturing sector.
 Raw series: from 1986; from 1991 by geographical area; seasonally adjusted series: from 2000.
 The quarterly variables on the exportations and on production capacity are disseminated in raw form starting, respectively, from the fourth quarter of 1985 and from the first quarter of 1986; the pertaining seasonally adjusted series are disseminated starting from the first quarter of 2000.
+Starting from March 2022, the export quarterly variables are not disseminated anymore except for those concerning obstacles to export.
 The raw series regarding access to credit are available from August 2009 to September 2015 on a monthly basis; the same variables are available on a quarterly basis from October 2015.